 ‘Tell Me What You See’ was offered to Richard Lester for the soundtrack of the Help! film, but was rejected.
 McCartney later described the song as a filler track, co-written with John Lennon as a ‘work song’.

 I seem to remember it as mine.
 I would claim it as a 60-40 but it might have been totally me.
 Not awfully memorable.
 Not one of the better songs but they did a job, they were very handy for albums or b-sides.
 You need those kind of sides.

 Certain lines in ‘Tell Me What You See’ are reminiscent of a religious motto which had hung on the wall of Mendips, John Lennon’s childhood home he shared with his aunt Mimi and uncle George:

 Have faith and trust and you will see

 Those lines were almost quoted directly by The Beatles in ‘Tell Me What You See’:

 If you put your trust in me

 In the studio

-The song introduced the sound of the güiro, a Latin-American instrument played by striking a wooden stick across a series of notches, to The Beatles' sound.
+The song introduced the sound of the güiro, a Latin-American instrument played by striking a wooden stick across a series of notches, to The Beatles’ sound.
+It was played on the recording by George Harrison.
 Ringo Starr also played the claves.